Dhiver/Pamela/README.md

 ## Bonus

-* Création du conteneur + fichier de conf à la volée.
-* Plug module PAM à la session SSH.
+* Container and configuration file creation on the fly
+* SSH capable
-* Utilisation de systemd pour remonter les infos. avec mode verbeux ou non
+* Logs via systemd + verbose mode
-* Il y a un changement du mot de passe du conteneur indépendant du pass unix au travers d'un CLI
+* A CLI tool is provided to change the container password
-* Multi conteneurs.
+* Multi-containers
-* Changement du point de montage + nom du volume.
+* Mountpoint and name of the volume can be set
-* Python3 bitch
+* In Python3!
 * Build module pycryptsetup
-* Modification du module pycryptsetup (algo de hachage + True random)
+* Modification added to the pycryptsetup module (hash algorithm + True random)
-* Gestion de profils (weak or not?)
+* Profile management (weak or not?)
-* Personnalisation possible au travers de constantes
-* Génération d'un conteneur vide rempli aléatoirement
-* Effacement sécurisé des conteneurs
-* Base de données pour stocker les mots de passes voulus
-* Spécifier la taille d'un nouveau conteneur
-* Gestion sécurité avancé (le .. dans les paths)
-* Validateur de configuration
-* Possibilité de désactiver des conteneurs
-* Recode de pam_exec.so
+* Generated container are filled with random values
+* Secure deletion
+* Passwords stored in a database
+* Container size can be specified
+* Containers can be disabled
+* pam\_exec.so recode